People

 Email | she/her/hers

-I am a second-year student in the clinical psychology doctoral program.
+I am a fourth-year student in the clinical psychology doctoral program.
 My general research interests involve understanding the neural mechanisms underlying affective psychopathology (e.g., PTSD, depression, anxiety).
-More specifically, I am interested in maladaptive emotional processing post-trauma that leads to the development of psychopathology.
-In addition, I am curious about the factors that interact with psychological processes, such as socioenvironmental, cognitive, and cultural factors.
+More specifically, I have been working on understanding the interplay between cognitive attribution of trauma and neural underpinning in trauma recovery.
+In addition, I am curious about the factors that interact with psychological processes, such as socioenvironmental, cognitive, and cultural factors, and what contributes to resilience in trauma recovery.

 Ciara Ayala